 The college may grant credit for professional certifications that directly correspond to a course.
-To receive credit, students must provide documentation of the certification that is current and valid to a faculty member in the area of study that corresponds with the certification.
-Upon acceptance of the certification, the faculty member submits a request to issue CPL to their department head or program manager for approval.
+To receive credit, students must provide documentation of the certification that is current and valid to an instructor in the area of study that corresponds with the certification.
+Upon acceptance of the certification, the instructor submits a request to issue CPL to their department chair or program director for approval.
 Upon approval, the request is submitted to the Records Office who records the credits.